 This is WHY the experience worked and HOW to duplicate it.

-So I did it again for myself.
+I did it again to myself.
 Over and over.

 Such a simple but infinitely powerful framework.

 Stormed my own castle.

 After all, I am my own worst client.
 If something works for me…

 Would others want to know this too?
 Had no idea.
 It was just my little thing.

 I was scared spitless to share it.

 I kept it to myself, until I was forced by a friend to speak at a Rotary Club meeting in Pleasant Grove, Utah.

 (Participants of the challenge get to hear this original presentation, it’s raw and epically, embarrassing??)